runtimeverification/iele-semantics/iele-binary.md

 After interpreting the strings representing programs as a `WordStack`, it should be changed into a `Contract` for use by the IELE semantics.

 -   `#dasmContract` interperets `WordStack` as a `Contract`.
--   `#dasmRegs` disassembles the registers for a single instruction.
+-   `#dasmInstruction` disassembles the registers for a single instruction.
 -   `#dasmOpCode` interperets a `Int` as an `OpCode`.

 ```{.k .uiuck .rvk}